French Bulldog Pregnancy Overview

 C-Section and Whelping Realities in French Bulldogs

-Cesarean delivery is common in French Bulldogs and is often planned rather than reactive.
-This is not a failure of breeding but a response to anatomical realities.
-Narrow pelvises, larger puppy head size, and reduced airway tolerance during labor all influence delivery decisions.
+Cesarean delivery is common in French Bulldogs and is frequently planned rather than reactive.
+This is not a failure of breeding, but a response to anatomical realities.
+Narrow pelvises, relatively large puppy head size, and reduced airway tolerance during labor all influence delivery decisions.

 This section is informational only and does not replace veterinary guidance.